[Formerly § 31-275(5)]

 Balogh v.
 F.J.
 Dahill Company, 4267 CRB-7-00-07 (July 2, 2001).

-The board affirmed the trial commissioner’s conclusion that the claimant was an employee of the respondent employer at the time of his injury.
-The respondents argued that the respondent employer did not have sufficient control or supervision over the claimant’s work.
-However, the trial commissioner found that the respondent employer controlled the claimant’s work by telling the claimant how to safely use his ladder, after having a meeting on the subject without the claimant present.
+Board affirmed trier’s conclusion that claimant was an employee at the time of his injury.
+Respondent employer argued that it lacked sufficient control or supervision over claimant’s work.
+However, trier found that employer controlled claimant’s work, having told him how to safely use his ladder following a meeting on the topic that was held outside of claimant’s presence.

 Merritt v.
 Nacom, 4098 CRB-3-99-8 (October 16, 2000).